Dan Rees (rugby): Rugby union career

 The 1904 Championship began with Nicholls and Gabe at centre for Wales, but when Nicholls was unable to commit to the later stages of the tournament Charlie Pritchard was brought in rather than Rees.
 The 1905 Championship saw Rees reselected with Nicholls now apparently retired.
 Rees was back in partnership with Gabe at centre, and George Davies was now playing at full back.
 The Wales team first face England, who were demolished 25–0 by a vastly superior and more skilful Welsh team.
 The second game was against Scotland, which saw Rees' position as an amateur player queried by some sections of the Scottish sporting establishment.
 Wales won through two Willie Llewellyn tries, but this was to be Rees' final international.
 The final game of the tournament was a Triple Crown decider between Wales and Ireland, both having beaten Scotland and England.
 The match was played at Swansea's home ground, St. Helen's, and Rees had been selected to play, paired as he had been for the last two matches with Rhys Gabe.
 On the morning of the match, Rees informed the WRU that he was ineligible to play, which would have opened the way for nominated reserve, and Swansea's captain, Frank Gordon to gain his first international cap.
 The WRU reacted harshly to this, and reinstated Nicholls as they believed that Rees was following club orders to give their captain an international cap.
 The St Helen's crowd booed Nicholls and even pelted him with mud and oranges during the team photo, reacting badly to what was a snub to their captain and their team.
 Despite the ill feeling to Nicholls, Wales still won the game, making Rees, again in his absence, a Triple Crown winner for a second time.

 On 21 October 1905, Rees drew his international career and any arguments of his amateur status to a close when he "Went North"; switching to professional rugby league team Hull Kingston Rovers.
 Rees was paid a signing on fee of £300 to join Hull Kingston Rovers, which was the largest fee to a Welsh player prior to World War I (based on increases in average earnings, this would be approximately £110,300 in 2015).
+He returned to Wales in 1908.

+In early 1943 he underwent an operation for cancer in Swansea.
+He was evacuated to Gorseinon in February when Swansea suffered from Nazi air raids.
+He died at his sister's home with his wife having pre-deceased him.
+He left a son and a daughter and a grandson.